BustyBee/TotK-Compendium-API/README.md

 This Project is still very much a work-in-progress.
 If the API suddendly stops working, it will probably come back up sooner or later.
 Because of this, **please don't make any huge projects that rely on this API!**

+The previous site I used to host this API (Cyclic) sadly doesn't exist anymore so I had to switch to Render.
+If you want to use this API and there is something wrong with it, feel free to open an issue here and I  will try my best to fix it as soon as I can.
+Also you can just host it yourself for free on render.

 <br>

 <a href='https://bustybee.github.io/projects/totkcompendiumapi/'>**Hyrule Compendium Website based on this API**</a>